starlight-foundation/starlight-node/docs/architecture.md

 2. `Transmitter`: This process handles the send half of our UDP socket.
 It maintains the telemetry protocol state, and broadcasts to other nodes.
 - Receives:
     - *Telemetry Note*: When the `Receiver` encounters a telemetry message over the wire, it will send it to the `Transmitter` for processing.
-    - *Shred Note*: When the `Assembler` needs a shred to be broadcasted to other nodes, or when the `State` needs a newly minted shred to be sent throughout the network, they will send this message, and the `Transmitter` will send the note over the network to a subset of its peers.
+    - *Shred Note*: When the `Assembler` needs a shred to be broadcasted to other nodes, or when the `Ledger` needs a newly minted shred to be sent throughout the network, they will send this message, and the `Transmitter` will send the note over the network to a subset of its peers.

 3. `Receiver`: This process handles the receive half of the UDP socket, and accepts incoming messages from the network.
 - Sends: